A very rare MR-3 USS Lake Champlain cover from a crew member up for auction. See here for the full story.

 An annual general membership meeting is held in conjunction with a national level exhibition.
 These have been historically located in a city which offers some space attractions.
 In 2001 the meeting was held in Washington, DC in conjunction with NAPEX 2001.
 In addition, meetings are held regularly for European Space Unit members.
 The 2001 meeting was held in Brussels in conjunction with Belgica 2001.

 The ASTROPHILE is supplied as a benefit of membership, and is dispatch by third class mail.
-First class postage is available at $8 in the United States, and overseas air mail at $22.
+Overseas air mail is $25, in addition to the $25 annual dues.

 Information on membership can be obtained by contacting

 David Blog, Secretary, at